Administration of Justice, A.S.-T

 List B: Select two

-Select any course from List A not used above or the following:6
+Select any courses from List A not used above or two of the following:6

 Introduction to Statistics